 Each AURORIX 300 mg tablet contains 300 mg of the active ingredient moclobemide.

-AURORIX 150 mg and 300 mg tablets both contain:
+AURORIX 150 mg and 300 mg tablets also contain the following inactive ingredients:

-AURORIX 150 mg tablets also contain yellow iron oxide (172).
+AURORIX 150 mg tablets also contain yellow iron oxide.

 AURORIX tablets are gluten free.